Jayson Gaddis: Founder of The Relationship School

 01:12:20.11 – Jayson Gaddis

-Kind of kid these days he has lots of opinions but I and then I did one with my whole family with my daughter and my like how we do conflict at home How we work out our differences.
-Um, that was pretty fun.
-But maybe it’s time to do another one on just ah, my thoughts on parenting teenagers.
+Kind of kid these days he has lots of opinions but I and then I did one with my whole family with my daughter and my like how we do conflict at home, how we work out our differences.
+That was pretty fun but maybe it’s time to do another one on just my thoughts on parenting teenagers.

 01:12:36.20 – Brian David Crane

-Yeah, yeah, where or yeah, but that’s cool like inside how the sausage is made inside of the gads family.
-Yeah, yeah, sure.
-Okay, thanks for your time and.
+Yeah, but that’s cool like inside how the sausage is made inside of the egg Gaddis family.

 01:12:43.26 – Jayson Gaddis